 Dig out your paperwork.
 Remind yourself of your current mortgage deal.
 What type of mortgage are you on?
 What is the current interest rate?
 How long have you got left to pay?
 What are your monthly payments?

-Speak to a fee-free mortgage broker or start the process online.
-A mortgage adviser will find the best remortgage deals available for you.
+Speak to a mortgage broker.
+An expert mortgage adviser will find the best remortgage deals available for you.
 Plus, they’ll crunch the numbers taking into account any fees you’ll need to pay so you’ll know exactly how much it will cost.
 They can run through options like fixed rate mortgage deals and tracker mortgages.

 Make your mortgage application.
-This stage is much faster if you use a mortgage broker as they’ll do the mortgage application for you.
+This stage can be much faster if you use a mortgage broker as they’ll do the mortgage application for you.

 Remortgaging fees: how much will remortgaging cost?